 Transverse myelitis occurs when there is damage affecting the spinal cord.
 The onset of symptoms may be sudden - developing over one to two hours, or more gradual - over one to two weeks.
 The area of the spinal cord which is damaged will determine what symptoms you experience and which parts of your body are affected.
 Common symptoms include muscle weakness, abnormal sensations in the toes and feet such as numbness or tingling, and bladder or bowel problems.

-Brainstem syndrome occurs when there is demyelination of nerves in the brainstem - this is the area at the base of the brain that connects to the spinal cord.
+Brainstem syndrome occurs when there is damage to the nerves in the brainstem - the area at the base of the brain where it connects to the spinal cord.
 The brainstem controls basic functions such as your breathing, heart rate and blood pressure.
-Symptoms you might experience during a brainstem syndrome include nausea, vomiting and double vision, but symptoms vary depending on the specific area affected.
+Symptoms of brainstem syndrome include dizziness or vertigo, nausea, vomiting and double vision, but symptoms vary depending on the specific area affected.

 How is CIS treated?

-Many CIS episodes are mild and resolve of their own accord over a period of weeks.
+Many CIS episodes are mild and resolve on their own over a period of weeks.
 However when symptoms are more severe, for example visual loss and pain in optic neuritis, or vertigo where there is a brainstem lesion, you may be prescribed high dose steroids.
-These are given either as a pill or through a drip, but only for a few days.
-Steroids can speed up your recovery - however, your level of recovery will be the same with or without steroid treatment.
+These are given either as a pill or through a drip in hospital, but only for a few days.
+Steroids can speed up your recovery - however, your level of recovery will be the same whether you have steroid treatment or not.

-Where it is necessary, you may also be prescribed treatments for specific symptoms.
+Where necessary, you may also be prescribed treatments for specific symptoms.

 The evidence of damage to your myelin may be seen clinically - as an episode of neurological symptoms lasting more than 24 hours - or on an MRI scan.
 A diagnosis of MS may be made on the basis of one clinical episode if an MRI scan shows evidence of a previous attack.